popphp/docs/user_guide/pdfs.rst

     $document = new Document();
     $document->setMetadata($metadata);

-And there are getter methods to retrieve the data from the metadata object.
-This data will commonly be displayed in the the document title bar and info boxes of a PDF reader.
+And there are getter methods that follow the same naming convention to retrieve the data from the metadata object.

 Pages
 -----